This is a sponsored post written by me on behalf of Cricut. All opinions are 100% mine.

 In the IMAGES screen, use the search box to find the image you are looking for.

 Click TEXT to add text.
-You can change the font, and size easily, and use any font on your computer.
+You can easily change the font and size and use any font on your computer.

 Click SHAPES to add basic shapes, like circles, stars, rectangles etc.